 The new ventures are designed to appeal to a different market while remaining neighbourhood bars.

-In an upbeat review of the food, The Sunday Herald’s Joanna Blythman wrote that ‘This is the cleverest, the most respectful of renovations.
+In an upbeat review of the food, The Sunday Herald’s Joanna Blythman wrote.
+‘This is the cleverest, the most respectful of renovations.
 They seem to get old Glasgow, its mood, its character, its value’.

 But that would be a whole new post.

-Suffice to say that the East End of Glasgow is changing and the new bars opening there reflect those changes as well as recognising the importance of the area’s past.
+Suffice to say that the East End of Glasgow is changing.
+The new bars opening there reflect those changes as well as recognising the importance of the area’s past.